Nemean Games: History

 The various legends concerning its origin are related in the argumenta of the scholiasts to the Nemea of Pindar, with which may be compared Pausanias, and Apollodorus.
 All these legends, however, agree in stating that the Nemean Games were originally instituted by the Seven against Thebes in commemoration of the death of Opheltes, later called Archemorus.
-When the Seven arrived at Nemea and were very thirsty, they met Hypsipile, who was carrying Opheltes (Greek: Ὀφέλτης), the child of the priest of Zeus and of Eurydice.
-While she showed the heroes the way to the nearest well, she left the child behind lying in a meadow, which during her absence was killed by a dragon.
+When the Seven arrived at Nemea and were very thirsty, they met Hypsipile, who was carrying Opheltes (Greek: Ὀφέλτης), the child of the priest of Zeus and of a queen named Eurydice.
+While his nurse Hypsipyle showed the heroes the way to the nearest well, she left the child behind lying in a meadow, which during her absence was killed by a dragon.
 When the Seven on their return saw the accident, they slew the dragon and instituted funeral games to be held every third year.
 Other legends attribute the institution of the Nemean Games to Heracles, after he had slain the Nemean lion.
 The alternative tradition was that he had either revived the ancient games, or at least introduced the alteration by which they were from this time celebrated in honor of Zeus.

 Pindar stated that the games were afterwards celebrated in honor of Zeus.
 Initially, the games were warlike in character and only warriors and their sons were allowed to take part in them.
 Later on, however, they were thrown open to all the Greeks.
 The games took place in a grove between Cleonae and Phlius.
 The various events, according to Apollodorus, were horse-racing, running in armour in the stadium, wrestling, chariot racing and discus, boxing, spear-throwing and archery, as well as musical contests.
 The prize given to the victors was originally a wreath of olive branches, but afterwards a wreath of green celery.
 The location of the Nemean Games varied at different times among Cleonae, Corinth, and Argos.
 They were sometimes called the Cleonaean Games after the first location.
 The judges who awarded the prizes were dressed in black robes, and an instance of their justice, when the Argives presided, is recorded by Pausanias.